 While it only ranks no. 5 on our list, the SEPTA 48 syndicate is the largest Powerball syndicate to take home the first prize.
 They got their lucky break back on April 15th, 2012 when they scooped a $173 million jackpot.

 The members of the syndicate were all co-workers at SEPTA in Pennsylvania.
-They had a weekly office pool to play the Powerball.
-Each contributed $5 and one of them would go to buy the tickets.
+They had a weekly office pool to play the lottery.
+Each contributed $5 and one of them would go to buy the Powerball tickets.
 However, just before the April 15th draw, one of the office pool regulars almost opted out.

 Luckily for him, Matt Sheridan, one of his co-workers, owed him some money so he put in his share as well.
 He almost missed the $173 million jackpot.
 “When we found out, he ran over and gave me a hug,” Mr. Sheridan told the press.

 And if this weren’t enough proof that winning the lottery takes being in the right place at the right time (and actually buying a ticket, of course), Marylouise Wagner’s makes it very clear.
 When she joined the syndicate, she had just come back to work after recovering from multiple medical procedures.